lamudi-gmbh/demo-csv-upload-api/README.md

   - To update products, put importtempate files there
   - To create new products, put importtemplate files there
 - Change the constant BOB_URL in IndexController, depending your current setup.
-- Start the local PHP Webserver with "bash start_webserver.sh"
+- Start the local PHP Webserver with "php -S localhost:8000"

 Run
 -